 SQL Server is a very broad product, and I would commit a gross lie if I said that I knew it all.
 My expertise lies with the Database Engine and the tools and my focus is on systems development and design.
 Things that I feel very confident with are:

-As for pure DBA duties, I have never had such a position, but I've learnt a good deal in my work, as well as from my MVP colleagues.When it comes to BI, they are a completely white spots on the map for me.
-I would love to learn at least one of Integration Services, Reporting Services and Analysis Services. ...one day.
+As for pure DBA duties, I have never had such a position, but I've learnt a good deal in my work, as well as from my MVP colleagues, and I would definitely enjoy such a gig.
+I have no experience of the BI side of SQL Server.

 Technical knowledge outside SQL Server: My best language outside SQL Server is Perl.
-But I also have experience of VB6, VB .Net, C# and C++.
-Since I have worked extensively with system development also without databases, I feel that I can contribute to discussions about system design in general, even if I don't know the fine details of .Net.
+Recently, I'm trying to pick up Powershell and Python, adn I can write C# and C++ left-handedly.
+Since I have worked extensively with system development also without databases, I feel that I can contribute to discussions about system design in general, even if my knowledge of .NET in general is shallow.

 Geography: As I live in Stockholm, this is where I expect to have most of my clients.
 But I like travelling, and I don't mind working with customers elsewhere.